Jamie Raines

-Jamie Anthony Lotun-Raines (born 19 February 1994) is an English YouTuber and LGBT advocate.
-His videos include commentary on gender identity and other LGBTQ+ issues as well as general lifestyle topics.
+Jamie Anthony Lotun-Raines (born 19 February 1994) is an English YouTuber, LGBTQ activist, psychologist, and author.
+His videos include commentary on gender identity and other LGBTQ+ issues, as well as general lifestyle topics.
 Raines is a trans man and has documented his gender transition, including the effects of hormone replacement therapy and gender reassignment surgery.
 His channel, Jammidodger, has over one million subscribers.

-Early and personal life
+Early life and education

-Raines is from Colchester in Essex.
+Raines was born 19 February 1994, and is from Colchester in Essex.
 He attended St Mary's School in Colchester, and later Colchester Sixth Form College.
-He has not disclosed his deadname, and has stated that he sees no reason for others to know it.

-Raines recalls feeling like a boy from the age of four.
+Raines recalls feeling like a boy from the age of four, and that he chose to express himself in masculine ways from an early age.
 At the age of 16, he realized he was transgender after watching a documentary involving a trans man and relating to their shared experiences.
 He describes his family and close friends as being immediately supportive and choosing the name Jamie with their help.
 In order to document the physical changes he underwent during his transition, Raines took a photograph of himself each day for three years.